Introduction

 This vignette demonstrates how to read and write Seurat

-objects using the {anndataR} package, leveraging the
+objects using the anndataR

-interoperability between Seurat
+package, leveraging the interoperability between Seurat

-and the
+and

 AnnData

-you to leverage the strengths of both the scverse and
+objects, allowing you to leverage the strengths of

 Prerequisites

-This vignette requires the {Seurat} package in addition to {anndataR}.
+This vignette requires the Seurat package in addition to anndataR.
 You can install them using the following code:

-Object to a Seurat
+Reading H5AD files to a Seurat

 Object